New lawyers need to take ownership of their career growth early on. Here’s how.

 Other changes or comments may be substantive.
 These you especially need to learn from.
 And if you aren’t sure why the changes were made, I suggest setting up a face-to-face meeting to ask and clarify — and be sure to state the obvious reason to the partner: “May I set up time to review the changes you made so I can do better next time?”
 By stating the obvious in this way, you increase the likelihood they will say yes to the meeting.
 You also establish your brand early as an associate who is intentional about their improvement.

-By the way, being open to receiving feedback is important.
+Being open to receiving feedback is important for career growth.

-It does not serve you to ignore it and keep doing what you’re doing (stunt your own growth) because you believe you are God’s gift to the practice of law.
-It’s also not helpful to take feedback as a sign that you should quit the practice of law altogether.
-Our practice is exactly that — so pursue progress, but don’t chase perfection.
+It does not serve you to ignore good feedback and keep on doing what you’re doing because you believe you are God’s gift to the practice of law.
+If you ignore feedback, you will stunt your own growth.
+On the other hand, it’s not helpful to take feedback as a sign that you should quit the practice of law altogether.
+Our practice is exactly that.
+So pursue progress, but don’t chase perfection.
 There’s a difference.

 Importantly, if you don’t get any feedback — no tracked changes or verbal feedback — be sure to ask for some.
 Even if the partner says, “Good job!” you might ask for something to work on, as well as something specific about what you did well (so you know to keep doing it).

 An important thing to note here: If the supervising attorneys you work with won’t take the time, even after you have tried, that is still good information to know.
 If no one will invest in you, this tells you that your growth and career are limited where you currently work.
-Given that, you may want to look at other options if you want to continue to grow.
+Given that, you may want to look at other career options.

 Once you have your list, use it as a checklist.
 When opportunities arise, you can ask to take the deposition or work on the labor matter.
 It’s less about when you get the experience and more about being intentional about growing the breadth of your experiences.
 And once you’ve checked an item off this list, you can add it to your Done List.

-With these three tips, you should be well on your way to the fulfilling career you want to have, as a young lawyer and beyond.
+With these three tips, you should be well on your way to a fulfilling career as a successful lawyer.

 Subscribe to Attorney at Work